3e33/evil-hop/README.md

     (my-evil-leader :states '(normal visual operator)
       "w" #'(lambda () (interactive) (evil-hop-hop 'evil-forward-word-begin)))
     ````

+## How do I customise it?
+`'evil-hop-highlight-keys` sets the keys that build the jump combinations.

+`'evil-hop-highlight` is a face that you can change to set how the highlighted areas appear.

 ## Why not use [Avy](https://github.com/abo-abo/avy)?
 Evil-Hop took its inspiration from Easy Motion, and tries to do things the same way.